vignesh-seven/Roma-Keyboard-Telugu/README.md

 Just create an issue for anything (feature requests, bugs etc.).
 And make a pull request.

-Please don't expect a fast response from me.
+Please don't expect a quick response from me.